What Is a Learning Center and Why Does My Website Need One?

 “Your best salesperson knows why buyers should choose one material over the other, or the difference between your product or service and the competition’s,” she says.
 Your website content should do the same.

 To do this, your website must have educational content that’s easy to sort through and navigate, whether it’s articles, videos, podcasts, buyer’s guides, ebooks, or anything else.
+These resources help educate your visitors so they're ready to buy.

 How does this look in practice?